omor13/sapir-summer-2022/README.md

 Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
 The abstractions in Kubernetes allow you to deploy containerized applications to a cluster without tying them specifically to individual machines.
 To make use of this new model of deployment, applications need to be packaged in a way that decouples them from individual hosts: they need to be containerized.
 Containerized applications are more flexible and available than in past deployment models, where applications were installed directly onto specific machines as packages deeply integrated into the host.
 Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.
 Kubernetes is an open-source platform and is production-ready.

-1. Create ubuntu EC2 t2.micro instance ( {yourname}-k8s )
+1. Create ubuntu EC2 t2.micro instance ( {yourname}-k8s ) in the subnet you have created in part 1
 2. Connect to the instance using ssh , then install and setup: docker+kubectl+minikube
-3. Create a k8s cluster using Minikube - `Take *Screenshot1* showing the result`
+3. Create a k8s cluster using Minikube - `Take Screenshot1 showing the result`
 4. Deploying the App: gcr.io/google-samples/kubernetes-bootcamp:v1
-5. Test the app using kubectl Proxy `Take *Screenshot2* showing the result`
+5. Test the app using kubectl Proxy `Take Screenshot2 showing the result`
-6. Scale up the app from 1 pod to 3 `Take *Screenshot3* showing the result`
+6. Scale up the app from 1 pod to 3 `Take Screenshot3 showing the result`
-7. Scale down the app from 3 pod to 2 `Take *Screenshot4* showing the result`
+7. Scale down the app from 3 pod to 2 `Take Screenshot4 showing the result`
-8. Save screenshots to the same github repo you have created in *part 1
+8. Save screenshots to the same github repo you have created in part 1
+9. Destroy all resources

+## Submission

+Submit your github repo on `Leemood`